-Essay Guidelines: The purpose of this essay is to analyze how either The Reluctant Fundamentalist or Links responds to one specific historical issue at the time of writing or the time covered in the text (i.e., 1990s Somalia or post-9/11 US/Pakistan) The goal is not to write a comprehensive explanation of the whole book, but to focus closely on a set of passages, verbal patterns, or recurring images that can help readers understand one specific aspect of the text's relationship to its particular time and place.
+Essay Guidelines: The purpose of this essay is to analyze how either Shadow Lines or Mother of 1084 responds to one specific historical issue either at the time of writing or of a time covered in the plot.
+The goal is not to write a comprehensive explanation of the whole book, but to focus closely on formal elements, recurring images, literary devices, or patterns that can help readers understand one specific aspect of the text's relationship to the history it engages with.

 Your introduction should briefly introduce the context you're focusing on and state your thesis: your central argument about how you think the author represents or implicitly responds to a specific cultural/historical/political issue.
-For example, do the sections you're analyzing suggest that The Reluctant Fundamentalist affirms or subverts debates emerging in response to the events of 9/11?
+For example, how does Shadow Lines engage with and create a response to the idea of borders or of communal violence?
 Do your passages indicate a challenge in the text to a common understanding or stereotype?
 As you develop your thesis, consider these questions: what does the specific historical or cultural context you are analyzing help readers to understand about the text you are working on?
-Conversely, what does the text under consideration help us understand about the historical context of 1990s Somalia or the experience of US-based Pakistani workers after 9/11?
+Conversely, what does the text under consideration help us understand about the historical context of the Naxalite Movement or Communal violence across the Indian/Pakistan border?
+Again, remember you are trying to persuade a reader who is familiar with the text that your argument is valid.